GonzaloAllenPerez444/Repleet-Front-End-Public/README.md

 # Tech Stack and Architecture Details
 The front end of Repleet uses Vite as a build tool, Typescript React and TailwindCSS for the front end components, and Vercel for deployment.
+Note that this is just the Views for the total overall MVC app, to see the backend in ASP .NET Core go [HERE](https://github.com/GonzaloAllenPerez444/Repleet-Back-End-Public/blob/main/README.md)